 No. However, we recommend you to look for a supervisor and a provisional thesis topic before enrollment.

 Alumni of a foreign college or university will also need a written statement by a Professor (o.
 Univ.-Prof., a. o.
 Univ.-Prof., or Priv.
-Doz.) at the Vienna University of Technology, proving the willingness to be your supervisor (Betreuungszusage).
+Doz.) at the TU Wien, proving the willingness to be your supervisor (Betreuungszusage).

 You have to apply no later than four weeks into the semester (sometime at the end of October or March, respectively).
-There is a form available at the department for studies and examinations.
+There is a form available at the department for studies.

 Once you have suspended your studies, you do not have to pay any tuition fees.
 On the other hand, you are not allowed to do any exams.
 You do not change to the newest curriculum once you resume your studies.

 No. You only have to be enrolled when starting your studies, at the point of your defense and whenever you want to take an exam.